 (W)rite skinned 2022

-Portrait of artist in white kangaroo skin coat
+Self-portrait in kangaroo skin coat

-San Teonisto church, Treviso, Italy
+San Teonisto Church, Treviso, Italy

 Image: Jan Oliver